EU sanctions Russian businessman Gutseriyev over ties with Belarus

 Gutseriyev is among the individuals facing sanctions, according to the EU Official Journal.
 His spokeswoman declined to comment.

-Gutseriyev's Safmar company has a stake in Russian oil producer Russneft (RNFT.MM) and it controls consumer electronics retailer M.Video-Eldorado (MVID.MM).
+Gutseriyev’s Safmar company has a stake in Russian oil producer Russneft and it controls consumer electronics retailer M.Video-Eldorado.

 Moscow-traded shares of M.Video-Eldorado and Russneft fell by around 4% and 1% respectively.